The products the IndyBest team swear by for a better night’s sleep

 If this sounds familiar, you’re not alone, because a massive 36 per cent of UK adults admit they struggle to fall asleep at least on a weekly basis.
 But, aside from counting sheep, what can you do to ensure you get an undisturbed slumber?

-One positive thing to come out of all this insomnia is an explosion in the number of products designed to help you catch forty winks and, since it’s Sleep Awareness Week, we thought we’d share the snooze-boosting buys that have become part of our nightly routines, from silk pillowcases to night time tea.
+One positive thing to come out of all this insomnia is an explosion in the number of products designed to help you catch 40 winks and, since it’s World Sleep Day, we thought we’d share the snooze-boosting buys that have become part of our nightly routines, from silk pillowcases to night time tea.

 How we tested